bhargavi-gudur/Cpp_BasicCode/documentation/dataStructure_doc/README.md

 - **Vectors (`vector`)**
 - **Arrays**

-Each program in this repository demonstrates how these data structures can be used to find the first unique number in a vector.
+ this repository demonstrates how these data structures can be used to find the first unique number in a vector.

 ---